Bernatmago/PokeAPI-Analysis/README.md

 3. Launch `pokemon_notebook.ipynb`
 4. Enjoy!

-**Note:** There is currently an issue with embedded image visualization on the notebook, looking for an elegant fix
+**Note:** It looks kinda bad on the GitHub preview, it was done in Juptyer Lab where it looks way better.